tijsboussier/blog/now.md

 ## Books

 ### Currently reading
-*I Is Another: Septology III-V* by Jon Fosse, translated by Damion Searls
+*A New Name: Septology VI-VII* by Jon Fosse, translated by Damion Searls

 ### Finished
 1. *The Red Parts* by Maggie Nelson
 2. *The Other Name: Septology I-II* by Jon Fosse, translated by Damion Searls
 3. _The Man in the High Castle_ by Philip K. Dick
+4. *I Is Another: Septology III-V* by Jon Fosse, translated by Damion Searls

 ## Cinema visits
 1. *Nosferatu* (2024) - Cinéma Aventure